mikietechie/gocurrenciesapi/README.md

 A Fintech API.
 This is a backend server for fetching, storing, and serving currency and rates data.
 Examples of companies that provide this service are Microsoft, Google, Polygon and Beacon.
 My motivation for making this API is to prove how well I understand backend development, how much I know about APIs, Security, Caching, Optimazation and Documentation.
 I also wish to present it as a portfolio project since I am trying to move from being a fullstack Python JavaScript developer to a "Real" backend developer who is worth paying thousands of dollars.

 Gophers is the name given to Golang Developers.
 These developers generally look happier, healthier and wealtier than other developers.
-(Why because Go is simple unlike Rust, well compensated unlike me, has typing unlike Python, good errors style unlike JavaScript and compiles fast unlike Java which takes five a tenth of a developers life.)
+(Why because Go is simple unlike Rust, well compensated unlike me, has typing unlike Python, good errors style unlike JavaScript and compiles fast unlike Java which takes a tenth of a developers life.)

 ## Technologies Used

 Programming language: Golang
 The system is built using the Go programming language.
 Golang is a modern, super fast, statically typed programming  language developed by Google.
-It is used in building Cloud Infrastructure, High Performance Web Servers and Developer Tools.
+It is used in building cloud infrastructure, high performance web servers and developer tools.
 Golang powers some of our favourite tools like Docker and Traefik.
 I chose Golang because I wanted to make the API as fast as possible and also use something that is not Python or JavaScript.

 Web Framework: Gin
 Golang provides a decent internal HTTP library that can be used for web server development, but I chose to use Gin (Go-Gin).
 Gin is a blazing fast Golang backend web framework.
 Me coming from Python and JavaScript it feels like Express JS or Fast API.
 It has all the features of a modern simplistic, unopinionated web framework.
 It supports data binding, easy serialization, crash handling, middlewares e.t.c .
 With Gin, the choices of authentication, database, templating and caching are left to the developer.
 I chose Gin because it feels like Express JS or Flask, (honestly I should have chosen Fiber)